Reachability Switching Games: Preliminaries

 \section{Preliminaries}

+In this section, we define \emph{two-player} reachability switching games between a reachability player and a safety player.
+One-player games refer to games in which the safety player has no vertices, and zero-player games refer to games in which both the reachability and safety players have no vertices.
+The zero-player case corresponds to the problem studied by Dohrau et. al.~\cite{DGKMW17}, which they call {\sc Arrival}.

-A reachability switching game is defined by a tuple $(V, E, \vr, \vs, \vswi, \ord, s, t)$, where $(V, E)$ is a finite graph, and \vr, \vs, $\vswi$ partition $V$ into \emph{reachability vertices}, \emph{safety vertices}, and \emph{switching vertices}, respectively.
-The reachability vertices $\vr$ are controlled by the \emph{reachability player}, the safety vertices $\vs$ are controlled by the \emph{safety player}, and the switching vertices~$\vswi$ are not controlled by either player, but instead follow a predefined ``switching order''.
-The function $\ord$ defines this \emph{switching order}: for each switching vertex $v \in \vswi$, we have that $\ord(v) = \langle u_1, u_2, \dots, u_k \rangle$ where the sequence is required to be a permutation over the vertices that have an incoming edge from $v$.
+A reachability switching game (RSG) is defined by a tuple $(V, E, \vr, \vs, \vswi, \ord, s, t)$, where $(V, E)$ is a finite directed graph, and \vr, \vs, $\vswi$ partition $V$ into \emph{reachability vertices}, \emph{safety vertices}, and \emph{switching vertices}, respectively.
+The reachability vertices $\vr$ are controlled by the reachability player, the safety vertices $\vs$ are controlled by the safety player, and the switching vertices~$\vswi$ are not controlled by either player, but instead follow a predefined \emph{switching order}.
+The function $\ord$ defines this switching order: for each switching vertex $v \in \vswi$, we have that $\ord(v) = \langle u_1, u_2, \dots, u_k \rangle$ where we have that $(v, u_i) \in E$ for all $u_i$ in the sequence.
+Note that a particular vertex $u$ may appear more than once in the sequence.
 The vertices $s, t \in V$ specify \emph{source} and \emph{target} vertices for the game.

 A \emph{state} of the game is defined by a tuple $(v, \coun)$, where $v$ is a vertex in $V$, and $\coun: \vswi \rightarrow \nats$ is a function that assigns a number to each switching vertex, which represents how far that vertex has progressed through its switching order.
 Hence, it is required that $\coun(u) \le |\ord(v)| - 1$, since the counts specify an index to the sequence $\ord(v)$.